Made with high-impact ingredients

 The Ingredients: Hydrating, pimple-fighting, soothing ingredients

 For a tiny patch, it is packed with powerful, hydrating, skin-evening ingredients.
 The patch has seven ingredients: hyaluronic acid, niacinamide, vitamin C, arbutin, licorice root extract, and tranexamic acid.
-Individually each of these ingredients—excluding the emollient hyaluronic acid— are clinically proven to reduce and/or fade dark spots and uneven skin tone.
+Individually each of these ingredients—excluding the emollient hyaluronic acid— are proven to reduce and/or fade dark spots and uneven skin tone.

 The Feel: A tiny, prickly dot